Complex Regional Pain Syndrome (CRPS)

-CRPS type I was previously known as reflex sympathetic dystrophy (see also the Clinical practice guideline [fourth edition] for the diagnosis, treatment, and management of reflex sympathetic dystrophy/complex regional pain syndrome [RSD/CRPS] from the Reflex Sympathetic Dystrophy Syndrome Association), and type II was known as causalgia.
+CRPS type I was previously known as reflex sympathetic dystrophy (see also Complex Regional Pain Syndrome: Treatment Guidelines), and type II was known as causalgia.
 Both types occur most often in young adults and are 2 or 3 times more common among women.

 Pathophysiology is unclear, but peripheral nociceptor and central sensitization and release of neuropeptides (substance P, calcitonin gene-related peptide) help maintain pain and inflammation.
 The sympathetic nervous system is more involved in CRPS than in other neuropathic pain syndromes: Central sympathetic activity is increased, and peripheral nociceptors are sensitized to norepinephrine (a sympathetic neurotransmitter); these changes may lead to sweating abnormalities and poor blood flow due to vasoconstriction.
 Nonetheless, only some patients respond to sympathetic manipulation (ie, central or peripheral sympathetic blockade).

-Symptoms vary greatly and do not follow a pattern; they include sensory, focal autonomic (vasomotor or sudomotor), and motor abnormalities.
+Symptoms of complex regional pain syndrome vary greatly and do not follow a pattern; they include sensory, focal autonomic (vasomotor or sudomotor), and motor abnormalities.

-Pain—burning or aching—is common.
-It does not follow the distribution of a single peripheral nerve; it may worsen with changes in environment or emotional stress.
-Allodynia and hyperalgesia may occur.
+Pain—burning or aching—is a core diagnostic feature.
+It does not follow the distribution of a single peripheral nerve; it is regional.
+It may worsen with changes in environment or emotional stress.
+Allodynia and/or hyperalgesia are usually present.
 Pain often causes patients to limit use of an extremity.

 Psychologic distress (eg, depression, anxiety, anger) is common, fostered by the poorly understood cause, lack of effective therapy, and prolonged course.